Personal Injury Attorney

 If a place happens to have leaking ceilings, broken pipes, or other structural damages that have been neglected for a significant period of time, these will eventually create a hazard that a person will likely encounter.
 Failure to address these structural damages without explaining a reasonable inability or cause to avoid it is negligence and can be brought up to argue your case.

 The history of the building/company will be looked at in the case to see whether or not they’ve shown negligence in the past and how.
 If the place in particular has a history of negligence then those past events will stack up and act against the property owner.
-That is, if they’ve shown to be negligent in the past, the courts are usually convinced that they’re likely to do it again, and a Philadelphia slip and fall lawyer can explain this in detail.
+That is, if they’ve shown to be negligent in the past, the courts are usually convinced that they’re likely to do it again, a slip and fall lawyer can explain this in detail.